bablokb/pcb-badger2040-wlan/README.md

   - Additionally with RTC (PCF8523):
     ![](badger-with-esp-01s-and-rtc.jpg)

+Note that the images show an old Rev 3 version of the PCB.

 Design-Files
 ------------

 KiCAD source files are in `badger-2040-wlan.kicad`.
 Production files for JLCPCB are in directory `production`.
+Since the pcb does not need any SMD-components (in Rev 4), these pcb are really easy to order (just upload the zip) and cheap (I got five for less than 7 Euro).

 ![](pcb-layout.png)
 ![](schematic.png)